An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Problem Formulation

 This problem optimizes airspeed $V[n]$ at a given altitude $H[n]$.
-Although the sum rate is not directly affected by the airspeed, it affects the propulsion power which dictates the available transmission power.
-Therefore, in order to provide large power budget, it is imperative to choose $V[n]$ which decreases the propulsion power.
-The solution to such problem is detailed in Section \ref{ssec:NTO}.
+Although the sum rate is not directly affected by the airspeed, it is a function of the available transmission power which is dictated by the propulsion power.
+Therefore, in order to provide the large transmission power, it is imperative to choose $V[n]$ which decreases the propulsion power.
+The solution to such a problem is detailed in Section \ref{ssec:NTO}.